gary-archer/oauth.tokenhandler.serverless/README.md

 # Serverless Token Handler

 An API-driven backend for frontend for an SPA, with low cost AWS hosting.
 The token handler provides cookie security for this blog's final OAuth-secured SPA.

 ## Run the Token Handler

-Run the token handler locally, using Serverless Offline:
+Use Serverless Offline to run the token handler as a local API:

 ```bash
 ./start.sh